viaminds/cordova-plugin-stepcounter/README.md

 ## Known Issues

- - The service auto-start on device BOOT, even if START command has never been called
- - The service won't really stop even if STOP command is called (will auto-restart)
  - The master count (getStepCount) should return the nb steps since START command has been sent, Todat : if service is killed it might restart to 0.

+## Changes in 0.0.5

+The "isEnabled" Property is now an app preference so the service and boot handler can use it even if app is killed.

+Fixed : The service auto-start on device BOOT, even if START command has never been called Fixed : The service won't really stop even if STOP command is called (will auto-restart) Fixed : The success callback is called after Start and Stop actions

 ## Changes in 0.0.4

 Added : Re-integrated support for getStepCount which return the step counted since app is started